Laboratory of Applied Surface Science

 -

-Proven track-record in both fundamental research (publications, academic collaborations) and industrial solutions (surface durability, coatings, failure analysis)
+Established fundamental research (peer‑reviewed publications, academic collaborations) and in delivering industrial solutions (surface durability, coatings, failure analysis).

 -